xJonah/REPELSEC/README.md

 `repelsec [parameters] path/filename`

-Available parameters and a simple description can be found by entering the following command in the terminal.
+Available parameters and their usage can be seen by entering the following command in the terminal.

 `repelsec --help`

-## Examples
+## Example

 `repelsec -p -e StrongPassword123?! -o ~/Documents/Results pom.xml`